Lunavast/wp-tweets-pro/readme.txt

 * Make all Tweet options fields persistent [todo]
 * Allow AJAX handler for Tweet Now button to pick up values in Tweet to box [todo]

+Feature: dynamic scheduling - automatically set a schedule for Tweets
+Feature: parse links for shortening when entered free text.

 = 1.9.2 =

 * Bug fix: issues with license activation handling.